asynkron/gam-web/src/docs/Supervision.md

 Another common use case is that an actor needs to fail in the absence of an external resource, which may also be one of its own children.
 If a third party terminates a child by way of the `system.Stop(child)` method or sending a `PoisonPill`, the supervisor might well be affected.

 ###One-For-One Strategy vs. All-For-One Strategy
-There are two classes of supervision strategies which come with ProtoAct: `OneForOneStrategy` and `AllForOneStrategy`.
+There are two classes of supervision strategies which come with Proto.Actor: `OneForOneStrategy` and `AllForOneStrategy`.
 Both are configured with a mapping from exception type to supervision directive (see above) and limits on how often a child is allowed to fail before terminating it.
 The difference between them is that the former applies the obtained directive only to the failed child, whereas the latter applies it to all siblings as well.
 Normally, you should use the `OneForOneStrategy`, which also is the default if none is specified explicitly.

 ![One for one](images/OneForOne.png)